RaphGL/Tuckr/README.md

 ## Getting Started

 **For those that are coming from stow**,
-Tuckr is interchangeable with Stow, if you have a just run `tuckr from-stow` and you should be good to go.
-Continuing reading to know about the differences.
+Tuckr is interchangeable with Stow.

+if you're already using Stow:
+1. Open your dotfiles repo and remove the symlinks with `stow -t $HOME --delete *`
+2. Run `tuckr from-stow`
+3. Move your repo to `$HOME/.dotfiles` or `$HOME/.config/dotfiles`
+4. Resymlink your dotfiles with `tuckr add \*`

 ### Installation